Terms and conditions

 4. Obligations of the Customer and Delegates

 4.1.
-By submitting a Registration Form or clicking a link to access E-Learning Training on the HESA Website, the Customer agrees to be bound by this Agreement and acknowledges that the Agreement’s terms will prevail over any terms and conditions contained within any purchase order subsequently issued by or on behalf of the Customer in respect of the Training Event Fee, any Consultancy Fee, or the HESA Training Event or any Consultancy.
+By submitting a Registration Form or clicking a link to access E-Learning Training on the Jisc Website, the Customer agrees to be bound by this Agreement and acknowledges that the Agreement’s terms will prevail over any terms and conditions contained within any purchase order subsequently issued by or on behalf of the Customer in respect of the Training Event Fee, any Consultancy Fee, or the Jisc Training Event or any Consultancy.

 4.2.
 Each Delegate must, and the Customer shall procure that Delegates do: